BurchallCooper/CS7641-Project/index.md

-# Combining Laser Designated Targeting and Deep Learned Stereo Human Pose Estimation to Enable non-Lethal Threat Deterrence and Neutralization
+# Deep Learned Stereo Human Pose Estimation and Laser Designation for a non-Lethal Targeting System

 ## Introduction